 I think it’s more about making sure everyone understands how what they’re doing is contributing to that greater vision that you as a leader are ultimately responsible for setting and articulating.
 No matter how menial the task, it should contribute to the greater vision.
 If you can’t tell the person how the task contributes, then you should be doing that task yourself.
 Otherwise, it doesn’t need to get done.
 When people feel like they’re truly contributing to the success, they are empowered.

-IVY: What is your strategy for making decisions without all the complete information?
+What is your strategy for making decisions without all the complete information?

 The danger of having so much data available today is that people feel like they need so much data.
 How did the world ever work without big data analytics?
 It’s making us better; there’s no doubt about it.
 But there’s a time and place for it.
 We live by the 80% rule at Team Rubicon, and what we understand is that we’ll never have all the information that we want.
 We probably won’t have all the information we need to make a decision, but if we have 80% of that, then we’re going to move forward.
 It’s really about thinking incrementally.
-You’re not trying to hit a homerun; you’re trying to hit singles.
+You’re not trying to hit a home run; you’re trying to hit singles.

 What I try to explain to people is that if you have enough information to get to first base, you might actually figure out that missing piece of information you need from that change in perspective…Chances are by the time you get to first base, you’re going to figure out that a lot of the assumptions that you were already banking on are already wrong.
 So, it’s really about getting out of the homerun mentality when it comes to figuring how much information you need to make a decision, and really start thinking about hitting singles.

-IVY: Do you have tips for dealing with leaders who are not self-aware?
+Do you have tips for dealing with leaders who are not self-aware?

 One of the biggest challenges is being a good follower.
-I had to learn that time and time again—it’s part of knowing your role in any organization.
+I had to learn that time and time again.
+It’s about knowing your role in any organization.
 When I was playing football, I thought I was going to be a star, and then they brought in a kid after me who ended up making 8 straight pro bowls in the NFL.
 So, my dreams were shot, and I was relegated to a backup role.
 I had to determine how I was going to play that role: I could be a poisonous, subversive character in the locker room, or I could support him and make him as good as he could be.
-The same thing happened in the Marines: I went from being a squad leader to being a follower for a team a year later.
+The same thing happened in the Marines.
+I went from being a squad leader to being a follower for a team a year later.
 I knew I was still a good leader, but I found myself in a different situation, and I had a choice to make.
 Am I going to be a good follower or a bad follower?
 It doesn’t make me any less ambitious; it just determines the dynamic that I’m going to allow to play out on that team.
 Luckily, my leader was incredibly self-aware.

 If your leader is not self-aware, I think you just have to be honest in your communication with that person.
 I do deal with someone who is not self-aware at all, and it’s immensely challenging.
-It’s not just simply pointing at how he has not been self-aware, but it’s about seeing things on his level. then, you need to ask him to join you on your level and see how you might determine a compromise.
+It’s not just simply pointing at how he has not been self-aware, but it’s about seeing things on his level.
+Then, you need to ask him to join you on your level and see how you might determine a compromise.

-IVY: How do you know when to leap with your business?
+How do you know when to leap with your business?